PIFSCstockassessments/AGEPRO-GUI/doc/agepro_manual.md

 In the above example, *time varying* is enabled, and the user has selected to input different values through the time horizon.

 # Fishery Selectivity
-AGEPRO allows the user to input stochastic Fishery Selectivity at Age.
+AGEPRO allows users to input stochastic Fishery Selectivity at Age.

 On the **Fishery Selectivity** panel, the user may select: